 One useful way to remember words is that several of them are based on shaping the fingers to be the finger sign of that letter.
 The three above are G, C & F respectively.
 “Kitchen” involves a K, “France” uses F, “Water” uses W, etc. (obviously the actual hand position, movement etc. would be different for each of these) This initial letter use is not so extensive, but helps a lot to remember certain key words.

 Names of people are sometimes formed similarly – where a character or physical trait of the person is signed and sometimes the fingers are shaped as in the first letter of their name.
-Sandra, who helped me learn most of my ASL, has just given me my sign name, which you can see here.
+Sandra, who helped me learn most of my ASL, has just given me my sign name.
 Up until today now I was just spelling out my name in introductions and didn’t elaborate to say what my sign name is, i.e. there is no universal “Benny”, “Mary” etc. sign.

 ASL would be quite dull if it was simply signing English word-for-word.
 This is what I was initially trying to do and one of the criticisms I got for my first two signed videos was that I was talking at the same time as signing – this is bound to lead to direct translation, and of course it’s not something that signers would do (even though everyone I met could speak out loud, even when completely deaf).